third774/kevinkipp.com/src/content/blog/meh-and-hyper-for-normal-keyboards.md

 ---
-title: 'A Meh and Hyper key on every Macbook'
+{
-description: "Using Meh and Hyper modifiers on a normal keyboard is difficult, but it doesn't have to be."
+  'title': 'Meh and Hyper for normal keyboards', 'description': "Using Meh and Hyper modifiers on a normal keyboard is difficult, but it doesn't have to be.", 'pubDate': '2023-09-06T10:42:38-05:00',
-pubDate: '2023-09-01'
-heroImage: '../../assets/laptop.jpg'
+  'heroImage': '../../assets/laptop.jpg',
-heroAlt: "Hands hovering over a Macbook laptop's keyboard"
+  'heroAlt': "Hands hovering over a Macbook laptop's keyboard", }
 ---

 ## What are Meh and Hyper?